Frequently Asked Questions About Duplex

 Pros of duplex

-- You only share a wall with one other unit – When you live in a duplex apartment, you will be sharing a wall with only one other unit.
-Hence your space will still feel quite private.
+- When you live in a duplex apartment, you will only share a wall with one other unit.
+This is because duplex apartments are designed such that each unit has its own private entrance.
+Hence your place will still feel fairly private.

 Cons of Duplex

-- More responsibilities at hand – As an owner of a duplex, you are obligated to take care of both units’ maintenance and repair needs, which may be quite costly and time-consuming.
+- As the owner of a duplex, you have the need to take care of the maintenance and repair needs of both units, which may be fairly expensive and time-consuming.
+This responsibility falls under the category of added obligations.

-- Potentially living next to your tenant – If you choose to live in one of the units of a duplex you own, you will be right next to your tenant.
-This may result in disagreements, especially if there are no boundaries set for both the landlord and the tenant.
+- Having the possibility of living next to your tenant: If you own a duplex and decide to live in one of the apartments, you will be right next to the person who is renting the other one.
+Disagreements are possible as a result of this, particularly in cases where there are no boundaries established for either the landlord or the renter.

 Pros of Townhouse

-- Amenities available – Besides private spaces such as driveways and backyards, you may also have access to amenities such as pools and playgrounds.
+- Access to a variety of amenities — In addition to private areas like driveways and backyards, you could also have access to a variety of amenities like swimming pools and playgrounds.

 Cons of Townhouse